SilverHolo/CourseProject/README.md

 These 2 files must be in the same folder

-you need to make sure you have done the following installs in command prompt BEFORE launching or it will not work simply run the following commands in command prompt
+you need to make sure you have done the following installs in command prompt before launching or it will not work simply run the following commands in command prompt

      pip install pandas
      pip install dash